LaWebcapsule/directus9/docs/extensions/modules.md

 ---
-description: A guide on how to build custom Modules in Directus.
+description: A guide on how to build custom Modules in Directus9.
 readTime: 5 min read
 ---

 # Custom Modules <small></small>

-> Custom Modules are completely open-ended components that allow you to create new experiences within the Directus
+> Custom Modules are completely open-ended components that allow you to create new experiences within the Directus9
 > platform.
 [Learn more about Modules](/getting-started/glossary#modules).

 ## Extension Entrypoint

 The entrypoint of your module is the `index` file inside the `src/` folder of your extension package.
 It exports a configuration object with options to configure the behavior of your module.
-When loading your module, this object is imported by the Directus host.
+When loading your module, this object is imported by the Directus9 host.

 Example of an entrypoint: